401(k) Retirement Savings Plans

 Contribution limits apply - for 2016, you can contribute up to $18,000, or $24,000 if you are age 50 or over.
 The total contribution limit including both employer and employee contributions is $53,000 or $59,000 if age 50 or older.

 To contribute to your 401(k) plan, contact your employer or your ICMA-RC representative for instructions, including whether you can submit these completed ICMA-RC forms to your employer:

 - 401 Plan Enrollment Form - to participate for the first time.

 - 401 Plan Amount of Contribution Change Form - to resume contributions if you previously enrolled.

 You control how your account is invested, choosing from options selected by your employer.

-A typical plan includes a wide range of options, from more conservative stable value funds and CDs to more aggressive bond and stock funds.
+A typical plan includes a wide range of options, from more conservative stable value funds to more aggressive bond and stock funds.
 You may choose to build a diversified portfolio of various funds, select a simple yet diversified target-date or target-risk fund, or rely on specific investment advice through Guided Pathways.

 - To review investment options for your plan, login to your account.

 - To learn more about investing for retirement, visit www.icmarc.org/invest.

 You can make withdrawals from your account when you leave employment.
 You have the ability to take payments as needed or request scheduled automatic payments.
 You maintain control over your investments and continue to benefit from tax deferral even after you leave your employer.